 Assignments: There will be three assignments.
 The third assignment replaces the final exam.
-It will be due the day of the final exam.
+It will be due at the end of the finals week.

 - Homework notebooks: Your homework notebooks should be organized neatly.
 A notebook should start with a title cell.
 Individual assigned problems should be presented as sections. - Each problem should contain sufficient amount of text, so that I can make sense of what is being presented.
 If I ask a specific question in a problem, then that question should be answered by a complete sentence which should be followed by a justification. - The notebooks should be saved with all output deleted (click Cell, then Delete All Output). - You should make sure that all the calculations evaluate properly.
 A good way to test this is to open your notebook and evaluate entire notebook by clicking Evaluate Notebook in the Evaluation menu.
+The evaluation of the entire notebook should not take more than 1 minute.
+If there are parts that take longer to evaluate, then these parts should be commented out using ( ).